How do I qualify for an exemption from the fee for not having health coverage?

 How to apply for an exemption

-If you are applying for an exemption based on: coverage being unaffordable; membership in a health care sharing ministry; membership in a federally-recognized tribe; or being incarcerated:
+If you're applying for an exemption based on: coverage being unaffordable; membership in a health care sharing ministry; membership in a federally-recognized tribe; or being incarcerated:

 - You can claim these exemptions when you fill out your 2014 federal tax return, which is due in April 2015

 - You can apply for the exemptions using the right form below.
 See instructions to help you fill out an exemption application.

 - Form to apply for exemption based on coverage being unaffordable (if you live in a state using Healthcare.gov)